roblevintennis/docs/src/pages/en/reference/adapter-reference.md

 ## What is an adapter

-An adapter is a special kind of [integrations](./integrations-reference/) that provide an entrypoint for server-side rendering.
+An adapter is a special kind of [integration](/en/reference/integrations-reference/) that provides an entrypoint for server-side rendering.
 An adapter does two things:

 - Implements host-specific APIs for handling requests.
 - Configures the build according to host conventions.